alberttocastro/alberttocastro.github.io/curriculum.md

 ## Web Developer - Wode (Self-employed)

-### February 2019 - Current
+### February 2019 - October 2021

 Development and management of websites for presentation, e-commerce, and landing pages for companies, helping them to leverage sales, create an online presence, or make specific campaigns.
-I use PHP mainly.
-That's so because it helps to achieve accomplishments easily as I make custom solutions based on the client's needs, using the technology that would make the best results.
-Currently, most of the jobs are made using wordpress.
+I use PHP mainly for it’s simplicity in making custom solution for the clients.

 </work-experience>